-Dr. Clemente Minonne studied from 1990 to 1995 Electrical Engineering (Dipl.
-El.
-Ing.) at the School of Engineering in Zurich, which today belongs to the ZHAW School of Engineering.
+Dr. Clemente Minonne studied from 1990 to 1995 Electrical Engineering (Bachelor) at the School of Engineering in Zurich, which today belongs to the ZHAW School of Engineering.
 After working for international companies (Ascom, Zurich Insurance, a.o.) he studied Business Administration from 2000 to 2002, majoring in General Strategic Management (Master) at the state Strathclyde University in Glasgow.
-After further professional experience in Management and Consulting (Storage Technology, Hewlett Packard, a.o.) and four years of intensive research, Dr. Minonne received his doctoral degree in 2008 (Business Administration) from the state University of South Australia in Adelaide.
-He dedicated his dissertation to the field of Knowledge Management.
+After further professional experience in Management and Consulting (Storage Technology, Hewlett Packard, a.o.) and four years of intensive research, Dr. Minonne in 2008 received his doctoral degree in Business Economics from the state University of South Australia in Adelaide.

 European Conference on Innovation & Entrepreneurship (ECIE)

 European Conference on Intangibles and Intellectual Capital (ECIIC)

 European Conference on the Impact of Artificial Intelligence and Robotics (ECIAIR)